 If you have been bitten by a dog or if your dog has bitten someone, it’s worth knowing the legal implications you may soon be dealing with.
 If a dog bite has caused severe injury, the victim may rack up thousands of dollars in medical bills, and they may soon be looking to you for responsibility.

 Ultimately, if a dog bites someone, the owner is legally responsible.
 In the state of Nevada, dog bite victims may receive compensation under several laws.
-Read on to find out about the different types of dog bite laws in Nevada, and what you can do to seek fair compensation if you’ve been bitten by a dog.
+A skilled dog attack attorney can be vital to recovering for your injuries.

 Nevada Dog Bite Laws

 In the state of Nevada, dog bites are not governed by specific statutes.
-Instead, the outcome of a dog bite case is based on case law precedent, or previous dog bite cases that have been seen in Nevada courts.
+Instead, the outcome of a dog bite case is based on case law precedent, or previous dog bite cases that have been heard in Nevada courts.
+An experienced dog bite lawyer will know Nevada’s specific case law to assist you in recovering for your injuries.

 In Nevada, an injured person has two years to file their lawsuit from the time the injury occurred; this applies to dog bites as well.
 It is extremely important that the dog bite victim contacts a dog bite attorney to file a suit as soon as possible, and before the two-year deadline runs out.
 If not, the claim will not be heard in court, and the victim will not receive compensation for their injuries.